Skip to main content

 FieldDescription

 To create and associate a task with existing records, include an associations object in your request.
-The object should include the following fields:
+For example, to create a task and associate it with two contacts, your request body might look similar to the following:

 FieldDescription

-Learn more about batch creating tasks by clicking the Endpoints tab at the top of this article.
+Learn more about batch creating tasks by checking out the reference documentation.

 You can retrieve tasks individually or in bulk.
-Learn more about batch retrieval by clicking the Endpoints tab at the top of this article.
+Learn more about batch retrieval by checking out the reference documentation.

 To retrieve an individual task by its task ID, make a GET request to /crm/v3/objects/tasks/{taskId}.
 You can also include the following parameters in the request URL: